 - Especially when you’re cleaning an old cast iron pan, it is often difficult to remove food residues completely.
 You might want to use paper towels or rags to finish it off.
 Take note that it is not necessary to scrub the outer surface of the pan.
 Though scrubbing this part makes it look nicer, it is not necessary since it doesn’t come in direct contact with food.

 - Coat the inner and outer surface of your cast iron pan with vegetable oil.
-Make sure not to coat with too much oil, otherwise it might rust.

 - After an hour, remove the cast iron pan from the oven and let it cool.